warpstreamlabs/bento/website/docs/guides/serverless/lambda.md

 #### Processing Errors

-The default behaviour of a Benthos lambda is that the handler will not return an error unless the output fails.
+The default behaviour of a Bento lambda is that the handler will not return an error unless the output fails.
 This means that errors that occur within your processors will not result in the handler failing, which will instead return the final state of the message.